acumos/model-deployments-deployment-client/docs/deployment-client-developer-guide.rst

 solution/support components deployed in it, on the Acumos platform and its dependencies (e.g. a docker registry, and ELK stack).

 .. image:: images/deployment-clio.png
    :width: 100 %

+NOTE: MLWB use of the Deployment Client API was planned but deferred to a future release.

 The typical sequence of messages across Acumos components for a solution deployment is shown in the figure below.